gaulatti/wiphala-plugin-autostrada/README.md

    ```bash
    npm run start:prod
    ```
    You can also use Docker.
-A sample `Dockerfile` is provided in the repository (see citeturn0file0), and it exposes the gRPC port dynamically based on the environment settings.
+A sample `Dockerfile` is provided in the repository, and it exposes the gRPC port dynamically based on the environment settings.

 ## Usage
 The plugin listens for Worker requests on the gRPC port as defined in the environment variables.
 It provides two major functionalities:

 - **AutostradaCollect:**
-  This method triggers a PageSpeed Insights scan for a given URL, collects the resulting JSON outputs for both mobile and desktop strategies, and immediately uploads these raw results to an AWS S3 bucket (citeturn0file1).
+  This method triggers a PageSpeed Insights scan for a given URL, collects the resulting JSON outputs for both mobile and desktop strategies, and immediately uploads these raw results to an AWS S3 bucket.

 - **AutostradaProcess:**
   This method processes previously collected scan outputs.
-It isolates mobile and desktop files from a specified sequence, merges these files into a consolidated report, and sends the simplified results back to Wiphala exclusively over gRPC (citeturn0file7).
+It isolates mobile and desktop files from a specified sequence, merges these files into a consolidated report, and sends the simplified results back to Wiphala exclusively over gRPC.

 All calls to these methods occur via a single gRPC endpoint—**WiphalaService**.
-This ensures that every operation’s communication is routed strictly through gRPC ports (see citeturn0file9).
+This ensures that every operation’s communication is routed strictly through gRPC ports.

 Here’s an example of how a Worker client might call the service via gRPC:
 ```typescript